jupyter-book/mystmd/docs/figures.md

 ````
 `````

-### Image Translations
+### Image Transformers

 There are formats that are not supported by web-browsers but are common in scientific writing like `.tiff`, `.pdf` and `.eps` for site builds, these are converted to `.svg` or `.png` as appropriate and available.
 For export to $\LaTeX$, PDF or Microsoft Word, the files are converted to an appropriate format that the export can handle (e.g. $\LaTeX$ can work directly with `.pdf` images).
 For animated images, `.gif`, the first frame is extracted for static exports.

 :::{tip} Installing Image Converters
 :class: dropdown
-The image translations and optimizations requires you to have the following packages installed:
+The image transforms and optimizations requires you to have the following packages installed:

 - [imagemagik](https://imagemagick.org/) for conversion between raster formats
 - [inkscape](https://inkscape.org/) for conversion between some vector formats